-Work alongside local businesses with aspirations to open or extend their business in Utiku.
+Work alongside local businesses with aspirations to open or extend their business in Ūtiku.

-"A range of small businesses run by local people located in and around the village of Utiku (e.g. The Wool Company) would be preferable to large industrial operations."
+"A range of small businesses run by local people located in and around the village of Ūtiku (e.g. The Wool Company) would be preferable to large industrial operations."

-Rangitīkei Priority Area Key Themes Project Healthy PAPAKÃINGA 1.1 Review the District Plan approach for papakāinga development.
-Communities Communities YF GA VA VA U 1.2 Work collaboratively to support the development of papakāinga housing, including the provision of infrastructure and community facilities.
-Commented NETWORK 2.1 Advocate for Waka Kotahi to investigate options for increasing traffic safety through the village and the nearby Toe Toe Road passing lane including: A reduced speed limit A right hand turning bay into Huia Street Trucks turning signs on either end of the village Connected Communities TRANSPORT NETWORK 2 2.2 Advocate for improved public transport options.
-Healthy Communities NATURAL ENVIRONMENT 3 3.1 Investigate opportunities for increasing access to the Hautapu River, Rangitīkei River and Ruahine Ranges.
-Thriving Communities COMMERCIAL DEVELOPMENT 4 4.1 Review the extent of the commercial zone in Utiku
+Rangitīkei Priority Area Key Themes Project Healthy Communities PAPAKĀINGA 1 1.1 Review the District Plan approach for papakāinga development.
+1.2 Work collaboratively to support the development of papakāinga housing, including the provision of infrastructure and community facilities.
+Connected TRANSPORT NETWORK 2 2.1 Investigate options for increasing traffic safety through the village and the nearby Toe Toe Road passing lane.
+Communities TRANSPOR 2.2 Advocate for improved public transport options.
+Healthy Communities NATURAL ENVIRONMENT 3 3.1 Investigate opportunities for increasing access to the Hautapu River, Rangitīkei River and Ruahine Ranges Thriving Communities COMMERCIAL DEVELOPMENT 4 4.1 Review the extent of the commercial zone in Ūtiku